SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 - Delete the pod(s) to force them to be recreated with the new release.

     Important: In an HA deployment, delete the pods in this order: 2,1,0.
-Validate message broker redundancy is up and reconciled before deleting each pod - this can be checked e.g. using the CLI `show redundancy` and `show config-sync` commands or grepping the container logs for `config-sync-check`.
+Confirm that message broker redundancy is up and reconciled before deleting each pod - this can be checked e.g. using the CLI `show redundancy` and `show config-sync` commands or grepping the container logs for `config-sync-check`.

 ```sh
 kubectl delete po/XXX-XXX-solace-<pod-ordinal>